-9GDPR was intended to replace the Data Protection Directive and complements the existing Privacy and Electronic Communications Directive.
+&lt;sup>9 GDPR was intended to replace the Data Protection Directive and complements the existing Privacy and Electronic Communications Directive.
 Relative to the latter, GDPR strengthened the territorial scope to include data generated by EU consumers and strengthened the degree of firm transparency and stipulations on user consent.

-10Pulse Survey - GDPR budgets top \$10 million for 40% of surveyed companies.
-Retrieved on December 15th, 2019.
+&lt;sup>10 Pulse Survey-GDPR Budgets Top \$10 Million for 40% of Surveyed Companies.
+Retrieved on December 15, 2019.